omnomsom/DSLAB-miniproject/README.md

     python.py Peer.py

-The selected file will get downloaded in a distributed fashion and get recombiled by the moderator!
+The selected file will get downloaded in a distributed fashion and get recompiled by the moderator!